carlosandfound/Robot-Game-Simulator/project/iteration1/README.md

 - **creates an executable in build/bin/exename**
 - uses auto dependency generation to get dependencies from #includes

+tests/:
+- directory for all unit tests

+tests/Makefile:
+- builds an Google Test executabe in build/bin/unittest
+- (re)compiles all of the .cc and .cpp files in src/ (EXECPT FOR main.cc AND/OR main.cpp) to be part of this exe so that functionality from any of them can be called within the tests.
+- also compiles all of the .cc and .ccp files in tests/
+- links with the Google Test framework, set the path to the Google Test install using the GTEST_DIR Makefile variable

+tests/student-tests1.cc:
+- a file for students to fill in
+- they can rename this or add to it or do whatever they want
+- really, the only reason to include this file is to encourage them to create their own tests somewhere, since we actively discourage them from editing the next file

+tests/feedback-tests-iter1.cc:
+- a file for the CS3081W staff.
+- when the project goes out, this file should contain the series of feedback tests that will run automatically via the github webhooks auto grader.
+- this is important to setup correctly -- see more detail below on best practices

 build/:
 - created by the Makefiles